Last updated on May 3rd, 2022 at 06:15 pm

-The Alpenpark Karwendel (Karwendel Alpine Park) is one of the biggest protected areas in the eastern part of the Alps and one of the Tyrol’s most accessible walking areas.
+The Naturpark Karwendel (Karwendel Nature Park) is one of the biggest protected areas in the eastern part of the Alps and one of the Tyrol’s most accessible walking areas.

 Although it is frequently mistaken for a National Park by visitors, it is actually one of the network of ‘Nature Parks’ and would anyway be an ‘international park’, since the borders extend northwards over the German border into the Alpine foothills of Bavaria.

 The park covers slightly more than 700km2 in the Tyrol and, when the Bavarian section of the nature reserve is included, that area rises to more than 900km2.
 The distance from west to east is around 40km between Seefeld and Pertisau with around 25km separating the mountains above Innsbruck from the northern edge of the park in Germany.